alkin/vue-react/docs/index.md

 # Button

-You can set attributes, events and inner Html in this simple button.
-[See Button Component](https://ant.design/components/button/)
+You can set attributes, events and the inner HTML in this simple button.
+[See Button Component](https://ant.design/components/button/).

+<div id="demo-button"></div>

 ```javascript
 // app.js